biocore/songbird/README.md

 unspecified, is arbitrary.

 The reference value is used as the denominator in the log-fold change computation of differentials.
-So, for `healthy_or_sick[T.healthy]`, where `sick`-valued samples are implicitly set as the reference, the features with the most negative differential ranking values will be more associated with `sick`-valued samples, whereas the features with the most positive differential ranking values will be more associated with `healthy`-valued samples.
+So, for `healthy_or_sick[T.healthy]` -- a differential column where `sick`-valued samples are implicitly set as the reference -- the features with the most negative differential ranking values will be more associated with `sick`-valued samples, whereas the features with the most positive differential ranking values will be more associated with `healthy`-valued samples.

 **It is possible to explicitly set the reference value** in your formula.
 Going back to the `healthy_or_sick` example, if you know you want to use